Texas History Interim / Final Reports

 The final report is due 12 months from the date of the contract.

-Minimum three page report on the impact of the project on the organization and the community it serves.
+Please write a two to three page report on the impact of the project on the organization and the community it serves.
 Factors such as audience development and scholarly reviews should be included in the report.
 In the rare circumstance that the project will not be completed within 12 months, you should notify the Program Director 30 days before the expiration of the contract.

 This report is the grantee’s self-evaluation of the project.
 It is important to the Foundation that your review focuses upon both the benefits and the shortcomings of the effort.
 Remember, we are your partner in the project and it is very important that we learn with you about ways to make the outcome better.